PickNikRobotics/beta_moveit_website/README.md

 Ensure your contributions / pull requests are high quality by following this best practice list:

 - Does the page correctly use h1, h2, h3 tags?
+- Is the title tag 30-60 characters?
+This greatly helps SEO.
+- Is the meta description unique?
+This greatly helps SEO.
 - Are all images compressed properly?
 Checkout [TinyPNG](https://tinypng.com/)
 - Do all images have Alt tags?
 This greatly helps SEO.
 - Are new pages (except blog posts) being added to the sitemap?